MicrosoftDocs/fabric-docs/docs/data-warehouse/clone-table.md

 - Table clones across workspaces are not currently supported.
 - Clone table is not supported on the [!INCLUDE [fabric-se](includes/fabric-se.md)] of the Lakehouse.
 - Clone of a warehouse or schema is currently not supported.
-- Table clones submitted before the retention period of seven days cannot be created.
+- Table clones submitted before the retention period of thirty days cannot be created.
 - Changes to the table schema prevent a clone from being created before to the table schema change.

 ## Next step